mrgsolve/gallery/application/two_endpoints.md

 ## Concentration versus time

-We have plasma concentrations fairly early after the dose and runing out to 48 hours:
+We have plasma concentrations fairly early after the dose and running out to 48 hours:

 ``` r
 conc <- readRDS("two_endpoints_plasma.RDS")